 Fort Worth Independent School District: Charles Nash Elementary School, North Hi Mount Elementary School, W.C.
 Stripling Elementary School, and Young Men’s Leadership Academy

-Houston Independent School District: Anderson Academy and George I. Sanchez Elementary School
+Houston Independent School District: George I. Sanchez Elementary School

-Aldine Independent School District: Mary Walke Stephens Elementary School
+Aldine Independent School District: Anderson Academy and Mary Walke Stephens Elementary School